 Camping information: Nehalem Bay offers 265 electrical sites with water, as well as flush toilets, a dumping station, and a meeting hall.
 Day-use permits start at $5; campsites start at $31.

-Best Vacation Spots on the West Coast
+Best Vacation Spots for a West Coast Road Trip

-It’s hard to conceive of such thing as a “best USA west coast road trip” — after all, with so much beauty to be seen all along the way, you pretty much can’t go wrong.
+It’s hard to conceive of such thing as a “best USA West Coast road trip” — after all, with so much beauty to be seen all along the way, you pretty much can’t go wrong.

 But there are certain spots you might want to give a second thought to as you’re planning your itinerary.
 Here are a few you might not have already considered.